etw3gh/dinesafe/README.md

 Dinesafe
 ===

-Monitors the City of Toronto dinesafe xml archive for changes.
+Monitors open data from Waterloo region and the Toronto.
 Compiles all versions into a master archive.

-Web scrapes other regions in Ontario without open data inspection formats.
+Collects inspection urls from other regions in Ontario without open data inspection formats and stores them the Grab model.

+URLs in the Grab model are then scraped and serialized.

 Licence
 ---